Shahid-cs22/Shahid-cs22/README.md

 ## 🌟 About Me

-> I'm Mohamed Shahid, a passionate **Full-Stack Developer** who loves to build dynamic, user-centric web apps.
+> I'm Mohamed Shahid, a passionate **Software Engineer** who loves to build dynamic, user-centric web apps.
 My journey started with curiosity and grew into a full-blown obsession with tech.

 I love: